JoanaMota/DesignPatterns/Observer_Pattern/readme.md

 Current conditions are: 40.000000 degrees and 50.000000% of humidity.
 The Average Temperature is: 13.750000
 The Heat Index is: 400.000000
+Measurements are the same as previous.
+Observers will not be notified!
 I am the Statistics Observer and I remove myself from the observers list.
 Goodbye!
 Number of Observers: 2
 I am the Current Conditions Observer and I remove myself from the observers list.
 Goodbye!